idoko-emmanuel/Laravel-HackerNews-API/README.md

     php artisan migrate
     ```

-8. Seed the database with data from Hackernews:
+8. Start the server:

     ```
-    php artisan db:seed
-    ```

-9. Start the server:

-    ```
     php artisan serve
     ```

-10. You're all set!
+9. You're all set!
 You can now make requests to the API at http://localhost:8000/api.

 ## Endpoints